maxi-tb22/SFM/README.md

 It's first application is in the form of a Bayesian Logistic Regression model that tries to explain the probability of a player scoring a goal, by the player’s own skill/ ability — the player’s ‘alpha’ in the finance-jargon — and his team’s strength.

 Access: &ensp;   10_data/SFM.ipynb <br>
-Note:   &ensp;&emsp;&emsp;    It was originally written in Google-CoLab.
+Note:   &emsp;&emsp;    It was originally written in Google-CoLab.
 So you get the best user-experience by clicking on the 'CoLab'-icon and the very top.